GameLoverNL/intranetv2/README.md

                 - Send the user a magic link to set up their new password
         - Deletion
             - Modal
+                - Bugs
-                - Modal is looping in foreach, user information should be sent using alpinejs(?)
+                    - Modal is looping in foreach
 - ### Admin - Department management
     - Department editor
         - Department name (changeable) (*done*)